suhaelr/about-me/README.md

 - 🌱 I’m currently learning **Everything**

-- 👨‍💻 All of my projects are available at (https://github.com/suhaelr)
+- 👨‍💻 All of my PERSONAL projects are available at (https://github.com/suhaelr)

 - 📝 I regularly write articles on (blogqollega@wordpress.com)